 The hybotrone (/ˈhaɪbəˌtɹəʊn/) is a long and limbless stranger, whose red, yellow, or blue head is followed by stripes in various sequences.
 Its cement-leather flesh surrounds a sludgy core (its one-of-three primaries giving the hybotrone nine color varieties in total).
-The core acts to stabilize the hybotrone; should the core be exposed, a meltdown state begins (see death and meltdown).
+The core acts to stabilize the hybotrone; should the core be exposed, a meltdown state begins (see aging and meltdown).

 Neither temperature nor weather states do much to affect the stranger's physical state.
 The flesh of its body is impermeable to all liquids, sediments, and glues.
 Both lava and frost slide as easily as water from its multicolor surface, and nothing leaves a mark upon it.
 Though resistant to saturation, the hybotrone is not slick; rubbing its surface recalls the rough patina of a well-loved plastic toy.
 Durable to the extreme, its body resists all but the most extreme violence1.